cardano-foundation/CIPs/CIP-0001/README.md

 Besides, once all of the _'Path to Active'_ requirements have been met, authors shall make another pull request to change their CIP's status to _'Active'_.
 Editors may also do this on occasion.

 ### Editors

+For a full, current description of Editor workflow, see [CIP Wiki > CIPs for Editors](https://github.com/cardano-foundation/CIPs/wiki/3.-CIPs-for-Editors).

 #### Missions